 NOTE-2: This option narrows the number of cases where verification is skipped due to INVITE retargeting.
 If the verifier is able to determine that the TNs in the Request-URI and the To header field don't match, but they identify the same destination, then it can be confident that the INVITE was legitimately retargeted.
 It can therefore perform the normal SHAKEN verification procedures, and generate a valid pass/fail result.
 This would apply to toll-free calls, where the To header field contains the dialed 8YY number, while Request-URI contains the routing TN assigned to that 8YY number.

+If the To header contains a TN that is an emergency service number and the Request-URI contains an emergency service URN, the verifier shall perform normal SHAKEN verification.

 The terminating network conveys the verification result to the called user by including a “verstat” parameter in the From and/or P-Asserted-Identity header fields of the INVITE request sent to the called endpoint device, as defined in [TS 24.229].

 If the calling user has requested privacy (i.e., the INVITE request contains a Privacy header field populated with the privacy-type "id"), then the verifier shall perform the SHAKEN validation procedures as defined above.
 Since the P-Asserted-Identity header is not included in the INVITE request sent to the called user when the call is private, any “verstat” parameter that is sent to the called endpoint device shall be conveyed in the From header field, as defined in [TS 24.229].